DONATE NOW

 Join the effort to Catch the King in this locally developed, environmental survey.
 All you need is a smart phone, the app and the willingness to tromp along the shoreline during high water events.

-LRNow is partnering with Wetlands Watch to map the King Tide in Virginia Beach from October 18-20, 2024.
+LRNow partners with Wetlands Watch to map the King Tide in Virginia Beach in September and October.
 Volunteers will use the Sea Level Rise App to collect flooding data and map the tide in order to calibrate flooding models created at the Virginia Institute for Marine Science.

 If you would like to know more about the Virginia Beach event including locations and tide tables, please complete this form or email cristin@lrnow.org.